Water Therapy for Succulents

 What is Water Therapy?

-Water therapy is a somewhat controversial method of helping succulents recover from stress or damage.
+Water therapy is a somewhat controversial method of helping succulents recover from stress or damage primarily from severe dehydration.
 The process involves removing all traces of dirt from the plant’s roots and submerging the roots in water for a certain period of time, usually between 24 and 72 hours.
 If done correctly, the plant is supposed to be perky, plump, and revitalized after its water therapy session.

 View this post on Instagram

 Temporary home for my new mail plants until I have the energy to pot them.
 Thank you @stayrootedsucculents they are adorbs!
 This reminds me of synchronize swimmers 🤩 . . . . #watertherapysuccies #watertherapy #succulentsofinstagram #instasucculent #plantsbymail #succulents #succulentcollection #plantjunkie #rootedsucculents #littlejewelsucculent #lolasucculent #imbricatahybrid #pachyphytum